madpin/cellmage/README.md

 ## What Sorcery is This?
 (Core Features)

-CellMage isn't *actual* magic (it's just some rather clever Python using `litellm`!), but it feels pretty close:
+CellMage isn't *actual* magic, but it feels pretty close:

 * ✨ **Intuitive Spellcasting:** Use the `%%llm` cell magic.
 Write your prompt, run the cell, and *poof* – the LLM's response appears!
 * 📜 **Arcane History Scrolls:** CellMage remembers your conversation.
 Even better, it detects when you re-run a cell and cleverly avoids duplicating history.
 Like turning back time, but less paradoxical!
 * 🔮 **Persona Grimoires:** Define different LLM "personalities" (system prompts + configs) in simple Markdown files.
 Need a Python expert?
 A terse code generator?
 A rubber duck?
 Switch personas with a simple command!
-* 🌍 **Access Diverse Magical Fonts:** Powered by the versatile `litellm`, CellMage can connect to OpenAI, Anthropic, Azure, Cohere, Hugging Face, local models via Ollama/LM Studio, and many more!
-If `litellm` supports it, CellMage can likely conjure with it.
+* 🌍 **Access Diverse Magical Fonts:** Connect to OpenAI, Anthropic, Azure, and other OpenAI-compatible APIs.
+For even more options, install the optional `litellm` package.
 * ⚡️ **Live Conjuring:** Watch the LLM weave its response character-by-character with built-in streaming support (the default!).
 * 🪄 **Ambient Enchantment (Optional):** Feeling lazy?
 Use `%llm_setup_forever` to automatically treat *any* standard cell you run as a prompt!
 (Use `%disable_llm_setup_forever` to turn it off).
 * 🧪 **Precise Incantations:** Override models, temperature, and other parameters on-the-fly for specific spells or configure instance-wide defaults.